volkere/skills_fabric/README.md

 # skills_fabric
 A framework for designing state of the art knowledge management and skills architectures.
-It consists out of a number of processes, tools and work packages that allow learning solution architects to support their technical communities with skills management options.
+It consists out of a number of processes, tools and work packages that helps learning solution architects to support their technical communities with skills management options.
 The skills_fabric rotating machine components are:
 MACHINE
 PIPE